dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/breaking-changes.md

 To use the native SQLite version on iOS, configure `Microsoft.Data.Sqlite` to use a different `SQLitePCLRaw` bundle.

 ## Breaks that should only impact database providers

+Changes that we expect to only impact database providers are documented under [provider changes](../../providers/provider-log.md).